What types of Peer Support certifications are there in Texas?

 - An associate’s degree or higher from an accredited college or university AND at least two years of work experience as a peer specialist.

 Consider your lived experience when choosing a peer support certification.
-MHPS (Mental Health Peer Support) certification may be right for you if you have lived experience with mental health conditions.
-The RSPS (Recovery Support Peer Specialist) certification may be right for you if you have lived experience with substance abuse.
+MHPS (Mental Health Peer Specialist) certification may be right for you if you have lived experience with mental health conditions.
+The RSPS (Recovery Support Peer Specialist) certification may be right for you if you have lived experience with substance use.

 You can become dual-certified if you have lived experiences in both fields or choose the area that appeals to you the most.